gabrielspadon/academic-cv/content/authors/admin/_index.md

 ## About Me

-I am a Postdoctoral Fellow at the Institute for Big Data Analytics (IBDA) at Dalhousie University (DAL), Canada, co-hosted by the Oceanix group at IMT Atlantique, France.
-I have a Ph.D. and an MSc from the University of Sao Paulo, Brazil, with a session at the Georgia Institute of Technology, USA.
-I am longstanding involved in Data Science and Engineering, GeoInformatics, and Machine Learning.
-My research focuses on spatio-temporal data modeling, time-series forecasting, complex network analysis, and physics-informed neural networks, with an interest in mobility-related problems.
+I am an Assistant Professor at the Faculty of Computer Science at Dalhousie University, Halifax - NS, Canada.
+I hold a Ph.D. and an MSc in Computer Science and Computational Mathematics from the University of Sao Paulo, Sao Carlos - SP, Brazil.
+My research focuses on spatio-temporal data modeling, time-series forecasting, complex network analysis, and physics-informed neural networks, with a deep involvement in Data Science and Engineering, GeoInformatics, and a particular interest in mobility-related problems.